teijatestaaja/kotlin-self-study/programming-tasks.md

 ```

 - Read documentation [Kotlin Collections Overview](https://kotlinlang.org/docs/reference/collections-overview.html).
-- Add a new property (a list of tasks) to TodoList.kt by using suitable Kotlin Collection.
+- Add a new property (a list of tasks) to Todo.kt by using suitable Kotlin Collection.
 - Write tests using TDD method.

 ### [TASK 10](#task-10).
 Create Main.kt and move main function from Todo.kt to Main.kt